Junk Mirrors & Broken Glass in Singapore - A Quick Guide

 🚫 DON’T hide glass inside wooden furniture

-If you're moving or rearranging furniture, here’s how to prepare the glass pieces:
+If you're moving or rearranging furniture, here’s how to prepare the mirrors & broken glass pieces:

 Wear gloves – to avoid cuts